Your Obedient Servant (song)

 "Your Obedient Servant" is the twentieth song from Act 2 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 The song is sung by the characters of Hamilton and Aaron Burr, originally performed by Miranda and Leslie Odom Jr., respectively.

 Synopsis

 The song is based on Hamilton and Burr's correspondence prior to their duel.
 The song takes its name from the closing in the letters "Your Obdt.
-St" (a common phrase used in correspondence at the time).
+St" (that is, "Your Obedient Servant", a common phrase used in correspondence at the time).
 The closing is a juxtaposition to the tone of the letters, which is reflected in the music as well as the lyrics.

 Historical differences

 Although Hamilton is based on true events, Miranda does use some dramatic license in retelling the story.
 In the case of the song "Your Obedient Servant" the main differences are: